As vaccinations increase, you may want to dine indoors again. Here’s what to consider.

 “Unfortunately, we’ve got this patchwork quilt of regulations around the country, so there’s no solid way we can get everyone vaccinated in the same way at the same time,” said Lynch of the National Restaurant Association.

-This is why the association asks members to maintain protocols that have been in place for months, including encouraging diners to wear a mask at the table when not eating or drinking.
+That is why the association asks members to maintain protocols that have been in place for months, including encouraging diners to wear a mask at the table when not eating or drinking.
 That’s especially important where food service workers — who spend hours exposed to the breath of countless diners — are still waiting for vaccine appointments.

 The national association and state groups are educating workers to communicate with customers that the server-diner relationship is not as one-sided as before the pandemic.
 The goal is to convince diners of the mutual respect needed when diners may be vaccinated (and potentially still contagious) but servers are not, and when some states have lifted mask mandates but President Biden has issued a nationwide one.